Ezeny1337/Luagin/README.md

 https://ezeny.gitbook.io/luagin-docs

+    Due to insufficient time, the document currently only contains necessary information, which means you need to search for relevant information about some classes and their methods in Bukkit's documentation.

 ## 🛠️ Support

 If you want to report bugs or suggest new features, you can [open an issue on Github](https://github.com/Ezeny1337/Luagin/issues).